link-0402/XIV-LivePose-Importer/README.md

 **Bone Dir setting at its default ("Blender")** - the "Temperance"/"Fortune" heuristics do not round-trip cleanly through Blender's glTF exporter even without this addon.

+### GLTF Export

+The export button exports the target armature and its children as a separate `.gltf` (Y-up, with custom properties as extras and the full action range, not the scene playback range).
+It switches to Object mode and deselects everything else first, resets any active CustomizePlus scaling, and disables slow options such as Draco compression.

 ## Troubleshooting